unitedstates/licensing/index.md

 #### For Government Works Produced by a Contractor

-Works produced under a contract with the government are typically subject to copyright protection.
-If the contract provides that ownership of the work is transferred to the government, use:
+Works produced under a contract with the government may be subject to copyright protection.
+To the extent necessary, any such contract should specify that any copyright in the work is transferred to the government.
+Works can then be shared with the following language:

 > This work was created through a government contract which assigned copyright to [the United States Government or Agency name].
 However, [Agency Name] waives copyright and related rights in the work worldwide through the CC0 1.0 Universal Public Domain Dedication (which can be found at http://creativecommons.org/publicdomain/zero/1.0/).